StrattonStudios/acctdev/README.md

 # acctdev
-Tools used for data input and other useful automations
+Quick and dirty functions for manipulating data and file directory stuctures.